autoplot/scripts/formats/npy/readme.md

 print(f"Arrays saved to '{npz_filename}' successfully.")
 ```

 This plugin allows reading these files directly.
-Note only double and integer types are supported.
+Note only double, integer, and long (8-byte int) types are supported.